AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 Down here in Florida, during the summer, the weather's quite nice and pleasant.
 Intolerably hot at times, sure, but pleasant for the most part.

-Occasionally, though, amid all those god rays, a thunderstorm will break loose, *out of nowhere*.
-And it only lasts a few minutes, literally stopping as if it had never begun in the first place.
+Occasionally, though, amid all the deceptive calm and sunshine, a rain shower will break loose, *out of nowhere*.
+And it only lasts a few minutes, stopping as if it had never begun in the first place.

-That's how I'd describe *Prognoz*'s chief crescendo.
-It's a short-lived rain shower that momentarily disturbs the peace.
+That's how I'd describe the chief crescendo of *Prognoz*—a sudden, violent downpour that momentarily disturbs the peace.

-The rest of the song is nothing to write home about, though—it's not *bad*, but it fails to live up to that amazing intro.
+The rest of the song is nothing to write home about, though.
+It's not *bad*, but it does fail to live up to that amazing intro.

 ## Dar Now (Maar)